AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Related Work

 \subsection{Media Effects on Public Perceptions of Emerging Technology}

-The media, ranging from mass media to social media, has long been recognized for its role in reflecting and shaping public perceptions and attitudes.
-Media content, particularly on social media, has been widely used as a tool for understanding public views on debated or emerging issues~\cite{sharma2017analyzing, cascini2022social}.
-However, the media does more than reflect opinion, but is also an active force in shaping it.
-While media coverage is not the only factor in the formation of public perceptions, evidence suggests it works as a key element in agenda setting~\cite{mccombs1972agenda} through influencing the formation of attitudes.
-As put by \citet{ecker2024misinformation} in the context of misinformation: ``Just as it is safe to assume that people do not believe and act on everything they hear or see, it is also safe to assume that they do believe and act on some things.''
-Media exposure has been shown to drive public engagement in national conversations~\cite{king2017news}, influence views on the importance and priorities of regulatory issues~\cite{mccombs1972agenda, kellstedt2003mass, feezell2018agenda}, and can both inform \cite{dutton2011next, halpern2013social} and misinform \cite{ecker2024misinformation} the public.
+Media, ranging from mass media to social media, has long been recognized for its role in both reflecting and shaping public perceptions and attitudes~\cite{mccombs1972agenda, sharma2017analyzing, cascini2022social}.
+For instance, media exposure has been shown to drive public engagement in national conversations~\cite{king2017news}, influence views on the importance and priorities of regulatory issues~\cite{mccombs1972agenda, kellstedt2003mass, feezell2018agenda}, and can both inform \cite{dutton2011next, halpern2013social} and misguide \cite{ecker2024misinformation} the public.